meganz/mpenc_doc/source/topics.rst

 these topics is always an option, which case the application will look like *and be as insecure as*, existing applications that do the same.

-A more detailed discussion is given at [TODO: link].

 Real parents of a message
   Some messages may not be displayed immediately below the one(s) that they are actually sent after, i.e. that the author saw when sending it.